MauroDeryckere/Pengine/README.md

 //Now you can Serialize/Deserialize Data as a field in any component.
 ```

-## Sound system
+## Sound System
-Pengin provides a SoundSystem which can be accessed through the Service Locator.
-The soundsystem uses FMOD under the hood and can be used to stream and play audio files of nearly all available types.
+Pengin provides a Sound System which can be accessed through the Service Locator.
+The Sound System uses FMOD under the hood and can be used to stream and play audio files of nearly all available types.
 All sounds are played and loaded via a SoundData struct, which contains all necessary data/modifiers.
 Playing an unloaded sound will load the sound automatically.

 ```cpp
 //Load a sound